- May 29, 2025

 Gangotri Dham

 Gangotri Dham is one of the four pilgrimage sites in the Char Dham circuit, and is the origin of the Holy River Ganga.
 The Ganga River originates at Gaumukh, within the Gangotri Glacier and approximately 19 km from the Gangotri temple.
 You can visit the temple there and witness the historical temple built in Nagara style, which features beautiful sculptures.
-You can trek to Gaumuck, the source of the Ganga, which is accessible by a 19 km trek from Gangotri.
+You can trek to Gaumukh, the source of the Ganga, which is accessible by a 19 km trek from Gangotri.
 Visit the Dham and further worship the most significant river of the Indian subcontinent, the Ganga, in the form of a Goddess.

 Kedarnath Dham

 Kedarnath Dham is one of the four primary sites of the Uttarakhand Char Dham, situated at an altitude of 3586 meters and surrounded by snow peaks and the Mandakini River.
 Kedarnath temple is also one of the 12 Jyotirlingas and is a significant pilgrimage site for Hindus.
 The temple is dedicated to Lord Shiva and has a strong spiritual significance.
-To access the temple, you have to trek 17 kilometers from Gaurikund, a route that can also be traversed by Pony or Palanquin.
+To access the temple, you have to trek 17 kilometres from Gaurikund, a route that can also be traversed by Pony or Palanquin.
 Thus, the helicopter service is also available.

 Badrinath Dham